 Jerky refers to dried meat.
-Meat can be flavored with a marinade before drying.
-It is dried until the pieces crack but do not break when bent.
+Meat can be flavored with a marinade before drying and is dried until pieces crack but do not break when bent.
 For food safety reasons, jerky requires treating, which may happen before or after drying.
 Choose one of the options below to treat jerky:

-Pre-Treatment
+Pre-treatment

-Heat strips of meat in a marinade to a boil for 5 minutes, then drain and dry.
-Use a food thermometer to determine that the meat has reached 160 F.
+Heat strips of meat in a marinade to boiling.
+Boil for 5 minutes, drain, and dry.
+Use a food thermometer to determine that the meat has reach 160°F.

-Post-Treatment
+Post-treatment

-If the meat was not pre-treated, post-treat it instead.
-Heat oven to 275 F. Add dried meat to a baking sheet and heat in the oven for 10 minutes.
+If meat was not pre-treated, post-treat instead.
+Heat oven to 275°F. Add dried meat to a baking sheet, and heat in oven for 10 minutes.

-Storing Jerky
+Storing jerky

-Jerky can be stored at room temperature for up to two weeks, but fat in the meat will start to go rancid at room temperature, negatively affecting flavors.
-Move the remaining jerky to a refrigerator or freezer to increase shelf life.
+Jerky can be stored at room temperature for up to two weeks, but fat in meat will start to go rancid at room temperature, negatively affecting flavors.
+To increase shelf life, move remaining jerky to a refrigerator or freezer.